bipulsingh126/password-resat-app/Client/README.md

 ### Environment Configuration

 - **`.env`**: Contains environment variables for the application.
 For example, `VITE_BACKEND_URL` is used to specify the backend server URL, which is essential for API requests.

+### Tailwind Configuration

+- **`tailwind.config.js`**: Configures Tailwind CSS for the project.
+It extends the default theme with custom animations and keyframes, and specifies the content files for purging unused styles.

 ### Dependency Management